CATTLEYA ORCHIDS and RELATIVES

 Limited Bloom Size $40.00

 Primary hybrids consist and of two species crossed together.
 Seedlings so your chance to obtain something amazing.
 Limited quantity.
 These flowers will have amazing fragrance, range in shades from dark wine to chocolate brown, with or without complementary spots.
 Lips sure to be bright fuchsia in coloration.
 Expertly grown.
-Making bloom sheaths now.
-4-20-234 inch pot $40
+Variability in blooms expected.
+Some have made 4 flowers at first bloom seedlings.

 Cattleya Summer Spots X Brassavola nodosa